 Summer

 The best time for good weather in Mount Rainier National Park is in summer.
-The snow has melted by July, the wildflowers are in full bloom by August, and you can access most, if not all, of the trails on the mountain.
-Summer is a great time to visit Mount Rainier, but it’s also the most popular time so there will be a lot of people around.
+The snow has melted by mid-July, the wildflowers are in full bloom by August, and you can access most of the trails on the mountain.
+Summer is a great time to visit Mount Rainier, but it’s also the most popular time so there will be plenty of people around.
+There is also a risk of wild fires this time of year which is why we always have a backup plan!

 Fall